JackHopkins/PaperclipMaximiser/src/prompts/bottoms_up_prompts/finetuning_prompts/step_judge/user_prompt.md

 #OUTPUT 5 offshore pumps have been created #OUTPUT

 Global objective
-Create a automatic coal mining setup into a chest
+Create an automatic coal mining setup into a chest
 Map setup
 The following entities are on the map [{{"name": "wooden-chest", "inventory": [("iron-plate", 10)], "position": Position(x = 0, y = 1)}}]
 Initial inventory